 To the rescue came James Ferguson.
 James was the brother of Thomas Bunn and uncle to Mollie’s children.
 She is shown living with him and the children in the 1885 Kansas census.
 The older children were attending school, she was keeping house, and James was farming.
 James most likely played a huge role in helping Mollie raise the children and keeping her farm afloat.
 He was single and would remain so throughout his life.
 He had land of his own and when he died in 1920 the bulk of his estate went to Mollie’s children.

-Unfortunately the 1890 U.S. census was destroyed so we have no idea of Mollie’s situation between 1885 and 1895.
-However, by 1895 the family is still in Kansas, the boys are older and are helping forty year-old Mollie with the farm.
+Unfortunately, the 1890 U.S. census was destroyed so we have no idea of Mollie’s situation between 1885 and 1895.
+However, by 1895 the family is still in Kansas, the boys are older and are helping forty-year-old Mollie with the farm.
 Sophia is helping with the housework.
 Adeline has married and left home.
 Mollie has several parcels of land in Vernon County which she bought and sold during this time period.
 Walter, Tom, and Samuel are still helping Mollie with the farming in 1900.
 Sophia has married and left home.

-All good things must come to an end unfortunately.
+All good things must come to an end, unfortunately.
 Each of the boys married between 1901 and 1906.
 Most likely they wanted to start families of their own and set their own course in life.
 Mollie never remarried and like most widows of that time, they often wound up living with their children.
-This is born-out by records from 1910 in Sedalia, Missouri that show Mollie living with Thomas, Lola and their children, Mildred, Clyde, and Dorothy.
+This is born out by records from 1910 in Sedalia, Missouri that show Mollie living with Thomas, Lola and their children, Mildred, Clyde, and Dorothy.
 She is still living with Thomas’ family in Webster Groves, Missouri in 1920.
 Two more children, Russel, and Mary have been born.

 According to her death certificate, Mollie moved to Grass Valley, Nevada County, California about 1930 to live with her son Walter and his wife Hattie.
 Hattie died in 1931.
 She and Walter had no children so life was probably much calmer for Mollie who was seventy-five.
 When the 1940 census was taken in March, Mollie was living with Walter, and her widowed daughter, Rebecca Clary.
 Also living in the area was her daughter Sophia Emmerson.

 On the 21st of May, 1940, the life of this tough, courageous pioneer woman ended from a cerebral hemorrhage.
-She was eight-five years of age.
+She was eighty-five years of age.
 She had seen her father die at the age of nine, endured the trials and tribulations caused by the factious sides of Kansas and Missouri during the Civil War, lost her husband at the age of twenty-nine, and had somehow managed to raise five healthy children who went on to lead successful lives.

 Mollie’s funeral was held on the 24th of May at the W. R. Jefford and Son Chapel in Grass Valley, California.
 She is buried in East Lawn Memorial Park Cemetery in Sacramento, California.